For more than a century, NEA’s members have joined together with families and community leaders to advocate for our students and our public schools.

 December

-Electoral Count Act and Pregnant Workers Fairness Act included in Year-End Funding Bill
+Year-end funding bill includes Electoral Count and Pregnant Workers Fairness Acts

-The 117th Congress passed a year-end funding bill that includes provisions to help educators, students and families.
-It includes the Electoral Count Act, which ensures that the electoral votes tallied by Congress accurately reflect the people’s vote in each state.
-The funding bill also includes the Pregnant Workers Fairness Act, which would create a uniform national standard for reasonable accommodations for pregnancy, childbirth, and related conditions.
+The 117th Congress passed a year-end funding bill with provisions to help educators, students and families, including the Electoral Count Act to ensure that the electoral votes tallied by Congress accurately reflect the people’s vote in each state.
+The bill also includes the Pregnant Workers Fairness Act, which would create a uniform national standard for reasonable accommodations for pregnancy, childbirth, and related conditions.

 December

-President Joe Biden signs into law the Respect for Marriage Act, which passed Congress with bipartisan support.
-The legislation recognizes the marriages of same-sex and interracial couples, so long as their marriages were valid in the state where they were performed.
-It also preserves state and federal benefits for these marriages, should the courts open the door to legislation that would prohibit them in the future.
+The bipartisan Respect for Marriage Act recognizes the marriages of same-sex and interracial couples, so long as their marriages were valid in the state where they were performed.
+It also preserves state and federal benefits for these marriages, should the courts open the door to future legislation prohibiting them.

 August

 On August 16, President Biden signed the Inflation Reduction Act into law.
-The Inflation Reduction Act is the most significant climate investment in U.S. history.
-It also makes healthcare more affordable to millions by helping them reduce prescription drug prices, capping the cost of insulin and lowering healthcare premiums and enacts a 15% minimum tax on corporations that make more than $1 billion in profits.
+The most significant climate investment in U.S. history, the bill also makes healthcare more affordable by reducing prices for certain prescription drug prices and capping the cost of insulin.

 August

-Because of the educators and allies who took action, the White House announced a new student-debt cancellation plan, that could forgive up to $20,000 in federal student debt for borrowers.
-This victory came on top of the Temporary Public Service Loan Forgiveness Waiver, which delivered $24 billion in loan forgiveness for 360,000 public-service workers over the course of a year.
+A new student-debt cancellation plan announced by the White House could forgive up to $20,000 in federal student debt for each borrower.
+This victory is on top of the Temporary Public Service Loan Forgiveness Waiver that delivered $24 billion in loan forgiveness for 360,000 public-service workers over the course of a year.
 (Need help navigating your student debt?
 Here's what you need to know.)

 June

-President Biden signed the Bipartisan Safer Communities Act (S. 2938) into law on June 25.
-The first significant gun safety package in almost 30 years, it will enhance background checks for gun purchasers under age 21 and broaden access to mental-health services, especially school-based programs.
-It will also encourage states to implement red flag laws that temporarily keep individuals at elevated risk of harming themselves or others from gaining access to guns.
+President Biden signed the Bipartisan Safer Communities Act into law on June 25.
+The first significant gun safety package in almost 30 years, it enhances background checks for gun purchasers under 21 and broadens access to mental healthcare, especially school-based programs.
+The bill also encourages states to implement red flag laws that temporarily keep individuals at elevated risk of harming themselves or others from gaining access to guns.

-Earlier that month, NEA President Becky Pringle testified at a June 8 House Oversight & Reform Committee hearing.
-“Our country has already experienced nearly 240 mass shootings in 2022.
+NEA President Becky Pringle testified at a House Oversight and Reform Committee hearing on June 8 and said, “Our country has already experienced nearly 240 mass shootings in 2022.
 But that number does not begin to capture the scope of this epidemic.
 Every day, gun violence kills 111 people.
 That means we can expect 22,255 more deaths by gun this year.
 Inaction equals acceptance of the unacceptable.”

 April

-Justice Ketanji Brown Jackson becomes the first Black woman and public defender confirmed to the U.S. Supreme Court.
-NEA members supported her nomination because of her impeccable credentials and so that our justice system reflects the very best of all Americans.
+Ketanji Brown Jackson is the first Black woman and public defender to serve on the U.S. Supreme Court.
+NEA members supported her nomination because of her impeccable credentials and to help ensure that our justice system reflects the very best of America.

 March

-The Violence Against Women Reauthorization Act (H.R.
-1620) maintains protections for victims, makes vital investments in preventing sexual assaults, protects victims of domestic violence from intimate partner homicide, and increases victims’ access to safe housing and economic stability.
-In addition, it strengthens VAWA by closing the “boyfriend loophole” and barring people convicted of abusing, stalking or assaulting a dating partner from purchasing or owning a firearm; this provision would also apply to people under a court-issued restraining order.
+The Violence Against Women Reauthorization Act maintains protections for victims, makes vital investments in preventing sexual assaults, protects victims of domestic violence from intimate partner homicide, and increases victims’ access to safe housing and economic stability.
+It also strengthens the law by closing the “boyfriend loophole” and barring people convicted of abusing, stalking or assaulting a dating partner from purchasing or owning a firearm, a provision that also applies to people under a court-issued restraining order.

 Testimony in Congress